sensiolabs/SensioGeneratorBundle/Resources/doc/index.rst

 Then, like for any other bundle, include it in your Kernel class::

+    // app/AppKernel.php

+    // ...
     public function registerBundles()
     {
         $bundles = array(
-            ...
+            // ...

             new Sensio\Bundle\GeneratorBundle\SensioGeneratorBundle(),
         );

-        ...
+        // ...
     }

 List of Available Commands
 --------------------------

-The ``SensioGeneratorBundle`` comes with four new commands that can be run in interactive mode or not.
-The interactive mode asks you some questions to configure the command parameters to generate the definitive code.
-The list of new commands are listed below:
+The SensioGeneratorBundle comes with five new commands that can be run in interactive or non-interactive mode.
+The interactive mode asks you some questions to configure the command parameters that actually generate the code.

+The list of new commands is:

 .. toctree::
    :maxdepth: 1